-Factory Stock Restored will consist of all remaining Factory Stock vehicles which do not comply with the qualifications listed above.

-Additionally: Original paint and trim combinations as indicated on the Fisher Body tag are required.
+Factory Stock Restored will consist of all remaining Factory Stock vehicles.
+Original paint and trim combinations as indicated on the Fisher Body tag are required.
 Paint finish as well as undercoating shall be stock appearing.

-Permissible modifications for Factory Stock Restored vehicles are as follows.
+Permissible modifications for Factory Stock Restored vehicles: